edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/marblerun.md

 For 4 GB of enclave heap memory, replace `edgelessdb-sgx-1gb` with `edgelessdb-sgx-4gb`.

 ## Remote attestation
-When running as a Marble, you can either attest an EdgelessDB instance by itself as running standalone, or also by attesting the whole cluster once through the MarbleRun Coordinator.
-Given that EdgelessDB's certificates are issued and provided by MarbleRun, you can establish trust all the down from the whole cluster to the single EdgelessDB instances themselves.
+When running as a Marble, you can either attest an EdgelessDB instance by itself or by attesting the whole cluster once through the MarbleRun Coordinator.
+Given that EdgelessDB's certificates are issued and provided by MarbleRun, you can establish trust via MarbleRun's public key infrastructure (PKI) to your EdgelessDB instances.